rokdobravec/macos-ssd-auto-backup/README.md

 rm -f /tmp/ssd_notified_*
 ```

-You can also remove `/bin/bash` from Full Disk Access in System Settings if desired.
+You can also remove /bin/bash from Files and Folders or Full Disk Access in System Settings if desired.

-## 📖 How it works (technical overview)
+📖 How it works (technical overview)

-1. **Launch Agent** – macOS runs `com.user.ssd-sync.plist` every 30 seconds
+1. Launch Agent – macOS runs com.user.ssd-sync.plist every 30 seconds
-2. **Script execution** – The script checks if your SSD is mounted at `/Volumes/YOUR_SSD_NAME`
+2. Script execution – The script checks if your SSD is mounted at /Volumes/YOUR_SSD_NAME
-3. **rsync** – If mounted, `rsync -a` copies all files from source to destination:
+3. rsync – If mounted, rsync -a copies all files from source to destination:
-   - `-a` (archive mode) preserves permissions, timestamps, and copies recursively
+   · -a (archive mode) preserves permissions, timestamps, and copies recursively
-   - `--ignore-errors` continues even if some files fail
+   · --ignore-errors continues even if some files fail
-4. **Notification** – `osascript` shows a banner once per connection (flag file prevents repeats)
+4. Notification – osascript shows a banner once per connection (flag file prevents repeats)
-5. **Logging** – Each sync is timestamped in `~/Library/Scripts/sync-to-ssd.log`
+5. Logging – Each sync is timestamped in ~/Library/Scripts/sync-to-ssd.log

-## 🔒 Privacy & Security
+🔒 Privacy & Security

-- The script never sends data anywhere – it only copies locally to your external drive
+· The script never sends data anywhere – it only copies locally to your external drive
-- All paths are local (`/Users/...`, `/Volumes/...`)
+· All paths are local (/Users/..., /Volumes/...)
-- No internet access required or used
+· No internet access required or used
-- The only permission needed is Full Disk Access for `/bin/bash` (required by macOS for background file access)
+· The script only needs access to ~/Documents and your external drive
+· Try Option A (Files and Folders) first – only use Option B (Full Disk Access) if needed

-## 📝 License
+📝 License

 Feel free to use, modify, and share this script.
 No attribution required.

-## 🤝 Contributing
+🤝 Contributing

 Found a bug or have an improvement?
-Open an issue or pull request on GitHub.
+Open an issue or pull

----

-**Enjoy your automatic backups!** 🚀